• Skip to primary navigation

 If the mango is tart, adding the tart mango puree can result in the curdling of milk.
 Cook the mango puree first before adding it to the phirni.
 Take a saucepan, add mango puree along with some sugar, and cook until sugar dissolves completely.
 You can now add the mango puree to the phirni.

-TYPE OF RICE - I prefer basmati rice, as it is aromatic and flavorful.
+Type of rice: I prefer basmati rice, as it is aromatic and flavorful.
 Though Basmati rice is the preferred rice for making phirni, feel free to use any good quality, aromatic rice for this recipe.

 Soak the rice for around 30 minutes.
 Soaking the rice before cooking does boost the flavor and consistency of this phirni.